 Employee Apps – The Challenge of Empowering Frontline Workers.

 Frontline workers are the first point of contact between your company and the outside world.
-Cashiers, sales staff, or your customer service team are the face of your business.
-It’s important to ensure they feel like empowered and productive team members.
+Cashiers, sales staff, or your customer service team are also the face of your business.
+It’s important to make sure that Although they feel motivated and productive team members.

-As frontline workers are often far from management in seniority and geography.
-As a result, it’s easy for frontline workers to feel like the decisions taken by head office don’t affect them.
+Additionally, as frontline workers are often far from management in seniority and geography.
+As a result, it’s easy for frontline workers to feel like the decisions are taken by head office obviously don’t affect them.
 Employee apps make empowering your frontline workers easy.
-Let’s explore how.
+For example, Let’s explore how.

-78% of companies strongly agree that “to be successful in the future, our organization must connect and empower its frontline workers with technology and information”.
+78% of companies strongly agree that “to be successful in the future, our organization must connect and encourage its frontline workers with technologies and information”.

-That’s where employee apps come in.
-This could be a company-branded intranet or a Microsoft Teams chat.
+That is acutely where employee applications are offered.
+This could be whether company-branded intranet or a Microsoft Teams chat.
 The point is to use technology to bring employees together.

 Here’s What a Great Employee App Might Include.

 - Feedback and surveys.

 - People directory.

 These are just a few of the potential features an employee application also can have.
 The key is to create a place and make sure where every employee can access important information, and connect with colleagues.
 This will make your frontline staff happier, more engaged, and more likely to stay with the company in the long term.